Fumitada Itakura: Biography

 In 1975, Itakura developed the line spectral pairs (LSP) method for high-compression speech coding, while at NTT.
 From 1975 to 1981, he studied problems in speech analysis and synthesis based on the LSP method.
 In 1980, his team developed an LSP-based speech synthesizer chip.
 LSP is an important technology for speech synthesis and coding, and in the 1990s was adopted by almost all international speech coding standards as an essential component, contributing to the enhancement of digital speech communication over mobile channels and the internet worldwide.

 In 1981, he was appointed as Chief of the Speech and Acoustics Research Section at NTT.
 He left this position in 1984 to take a professorship in communications theory and signal processing at Nagoya University.
 He currently teaches at Meijo University.

 Itakura's work on spectral and formant estimation laid the foundation for much of the early progress in speech signal processing.

 His work on autoregressive modeling of speech is used in nearly every modern low-to-medium, bit-rate speech transmission system, and the line spectral pair representation he developed is now found in nearly all cellular telephone systems.

 Awards

 His awards include the IEEE ASSP 1975 Senior Award, an award from Japan's Ministry of Science and Technology in 1977, the IEEE 1986 Morris N. Liebmann Award (with B. S. Atal), the IEEE Signal Processing 1996 Society Award, the IEEE Third Millennium Medal, the IEICE 2002 Distinguished Achievement and Contributions Award, and the 2003 Purple Ribbon Medal from Japanese Government.
 In 2005, he received the Asahi Prize and the IEEE Jack S. Kilby Signal Processing Medal.
 In 2009, he received the NEC C&C Prize for his pioneering research and the development of highly efficient voice-coding technology with analysis-synthesis methods for speech.
-He is a Fellow of the IEEE and an honorary member the Institute of Electronics, Information and Communication Engineers of Japan.
+He is a Fellow of the IEEE for pioneering contributions to speech processing, and an honorary member the Institute of Electronics, Information and Communication Engineers of Japan.